-Mathematics, Fridays 10 to 11 a.m.
+Mathematics, Fridays 10 to 11 a.m. throughout the session.

 ^{}Note.-Students take the Chemical Technology of the Textile fibres in the Dyeing Department.
-Large scale experiments, however, may be arranged for in the Textile Industries Department.
+Large scale experiments, however, may be arranged for in th Textile Industries Department.

-Physics, Wednesdays 10 to 11 a.m.
-Chemistry, Mondays 10 to 11 a.m.
+Physics, Wednesdays 10 to 11 a.m. throughout the session.

+Chemistry, Mondays 10 to 11 a.m. throughout the session.

-Courses of lectures serving as an introduction to the technological lectures (T16), intended for students who have not attained matriculation standard.
+Courses of lectures serving as an introduction to the technological lectures (Ti6), intended for students who have not attained matriculation standard.